Shop.HalifaxTrails.ca: Outdoor gear daily deals.

 Once you reach the point of the peninsula you’ll be treated to one of the best views in the province.
-The point breaks into multiple pieces which jut into the bay and cause white water to rush by with the tides.
+The point of land breaks into multiple pieces which jut into the bay and cause white water to rush by with the tides.
 The cliff-lined islands are home to hundreds of shorebirds.

-Besides being a natural wonder, Cape Split is also culturally significant.
+More than just a natural wonder, Cape Split is also culturally significant.
 An archeological survey found 6 prehistoric sites, including one at Clam Cove dating over 2000 years old.
 The area is very significant to native Mi’kmaq folklore as it was said to be the home of Glooscap.

 This trail is a must visit for anyone up for the moderately difficult 4-hour return trip.
 Remember to be very cautious around the actively eroding and very steep shoreline.
 Also, check out nearby Blomidon Provincial Park, (an ideal place to camp), and the Blomidon Lookoff (both marked on the map).
 For a map of campgrounds across the province, check out my blog post.

 Help me create more free maps and guides.
 Support my work!